berlinplan/berlinplan.github.io/readme.md

 <sub> Germany is the biggest **Winner.** According to Brücker in 2013, without immigration, the labor force potential in Germany would fall by around 40% by 2050.
 (117) <sub>

-#### Are the "Homeland countries" of migrants the biggest Winners, too?
+#### Do the countries of origin of migrants also benefit?

-> Immigration leads to a decrease in IQ in origin countries.
-Scotland has the lowest average IQ in the UK and performs poorly compared to most of Europe, according to studies.(119)
+> Immigration can lead to a decrease in average IQ in the countries of origin.
+Studies have shown that Scotland, for instance, has the lowest average IQ in the UK and performs less favorably compared to most European countries.(119)

-> Over 80% of intelligent students from top universities in third world countries migrate to industrial countries.(121)
+> Over 80% of intelligent students from third-world countries migrate to industrialized nations, as highlighted by research.(121)

-> 77% of working people from a third world country are willing to migrate, according to a survey conducted by a Job Vision center.(120)
+> A survey conducted by a Job Vision center found that 77% of working individuals from third-world countries are willing to migrate.(120)

-> Each young migrant in early working age costs their country of origin $120,000, according to international organizations.(118)
+> International organizations estimate that each young migrant in their early working age costs their country of origin $120,000.(118)

-#### Is multiculturalism a result of a psychopathic economy?
+#### Is multiculturalism a consequence of a psychopathic economy?

 Would individuals still seek refuge if economic disparities between third-world and industrial nations were eliminated?

-> Psychopathic economies benefit from multiculturalism despite its increase in polarization and inequality.
+> Despite its potential for polarization and inequality, psychopathic economies often benefit from multiculturalism.

-## Integration of migrants has failed, bullshit?
+## Has the integration of migrants failed?

 > Sweden: “Integration of migrants has failed” (166)